 Finding out more about benefits

-The Social Security Agency provides lots of information on benefits for people with disabilities.
+The Social Security Agency also provides lots of information on benefits for people with disabilities.

 Personal Independence Payment

-From 2013 Disability Living Allowance (DLA) became Personal Independence Payment (PIP).
+Since 2013, in parts of the UK, the Disability Living Allowance (DLA) has become the Personal Independence Payment (PIP).
 PIP has replaced DLA and will continue to be a non-means tested benefit.
 There are two components, mobility and daily living needs.
-If you are currently in receipt of DLA, you will be contacted in 2013/14 and asked to attend a medical assessment to determine whether you are eligible to migrate from DLA over to PIP.
-Just to clarify, Personal Independence Payment (PIP) has not replace Disability Living Allowance (DLA) in Northern Ireland and the Isle of Man yet.
+If you are currently in receipt of DLA, you will be contacted in 2013/14 and asked to attend a medical assessment to determine whether you are eligible to migrate from DLA to PIP.
+Just to clarify, Personal Independence Payment (PIP) has not replaced Disability Living Allowance (DLA) in Northern Ireland and the Isle of Man yet.

 In NI the Stormont Assembly have yet to reach a decision on PIP regulations and exactly when it is to be brought in over here.
 It is inevitable that PIP will replace DLA, but the date has yet to be confirmed.
 We will up date the information on this page as we get it.